 Welcome to the Division of Nuclear Medicine, Department of Radiology, at the University of Colorado School of Medicine.

-Director: William C. Klingensmith III, MD, Professor of Radiology and Director, Division of Nuclear Medicine.
+Director: Phillip Koo, MD, Assistant Professor of Radiology and Director, Division of Nuclear Medicine.

 Program: The Division of Nuclear Medicine, Department of Radiology, offers a 1 year nuclear radiology fellowship that provides an educational experience that encompasses all aspects of nuclear medicine.
 The fellowship includes exposure to the full range of PET-CT studies and conventional gamma camera based diagnostic studies.
 In addition, the Division performs a large number of therapeutic nuclear medicine studies.
 The year consists of 10 months on the clinical service at the University Hospital, 1 month at the Children's Hospital, and 1 month of elective.